The Bridge (2011 TV series): Season 4

 Season four consists of eight episodes.
 Each episode is 60 minutes in length.
 Broadcast started on 1 January 2018 in the Nordic countries, and on 1 March 2018 in Australia on SBS, with the third and fourth season made available on the SBS On Demand service in February 2018.
 The season was screened weekly on BBC Two in the UK from 11 May 2018.

 Awards

 In 2014, The Bridge won two Golden Nymph Awards: for Best European Drama Series, and Best Actor in a Drama Series for Kim Bodnia.

 Subsequent foreign versions

 United KingdomFrance

-In January 2013, Kudos and Shine France announced a joint United Kingdom – France production called The Tunnel starring Clémence Poésy, beginning with the discovery of the body of a French politician at the half-way point of the Channel Tunnel.
+In January 2013, Kudos and Shine France announced a joint United Kingdom – France production called The Tunnel starring Stephen Dillane and Clémence Poésy, beginning with the discovery of the body of a French politician at the half-way point of the Channel Tunnel.
 Broadcast began in October 2013 on Sky Atlantic in the UK and Canal+ in France.
 An eight-episode second season was broadcast in 2016 and a six-episode third season was broadcast in 2017.